h3abionet/h3ameta/viraldetect/README.md

 b.
 Implementation assignments
 - Voke to work on setting up custom kraken database
-- Gerrit to set up the minimap2 database
+- Gerrit to set up the minimap2 database - Done. (/spaces/gerrit/projects/metagenomics-hackathon-2019/data/minimap2/all.fasta)
 - Stanford to work on the bwa alignment process for the Illumina process
 - Alfred to work on the Krona process
 - Mariem to work on the reports process